News

 Just to make sure that your child is getting all the nutrients, they need and to help prevent any deficiencies, but do be mindful that a multivitamin and mineral cannot replace a good diet.

-You know, you have to get all the nutrition your child needs as much as possible from food, because we always absorb better from our food but you can top up with a multivitamin and mineral that's you know that's going to give you a little bit of a peace of mind that your child's getting everything that they need.
+You know, you have to get all the nutrition your child needs as much as possible from food because we always absorb better from our food but you can top up with a multivitamin and mineral that's you know that's going to give you a little bit of peace of mind that your child's getting everything that they need.

-I've got two children they're 6 and 8 and particularly in the winter, I want to make sure that I'm giving them a daily multivitamin and mineral and we spend more time inside, so we're not getting so much sunlight and also less fresh food, so particular less vitamin C.
+I've got two children they're 6 and 8 and particularly in the winter, I want to make sure that I'm giving them a daily multivitamin and minerals and we spend more time inside, so we're not getting so much sunlight and also less fresh food, so particular less vitamin C.

 Vitamin D

-now really important one is vitamin D.
+Now really important one is vitamin D.

-Actually, in the UK, the Department of Health now recommend that all children under five, that's all children under five from around six months old are given a vitamin D supplement plus all pregnant and breastfeeding women should be taking vitamin D.
+Actually, in the UK, the Department of Health now recommends that all children under five, that's all children under five from around six months old are given a vitamin D supplement plus all pregnant and breastfeeding women should be taking vitamin D.

-If your child is on a formula milk, do be mindful there might be some vitamin D added and our main source of vitamin D is the Sun, but we often don't get outside enough and a lot of us have having to put on factor 50/50 Sun cream which means that we're blocking the action of some of our skin which gives us that really important bitumen D and vitamin D is so essential for healthy we're finding links between bitumen D deficiency and so many health problems.
+If your child is on formula milk, do be mindful that there might be some vitamin D added our main source of vitamin D is the Sun, but we often don't get outside enough and a lot of us have to put on factor 50/50 Sun cream which means that we're blocking the action of some of our skin which gives us that really important bitumen D and vitamin D is so essential for healthy we're finding links between bitumen D deficiency and so many health problems.

-It helps to absorb calcium into the bones, so if we don't have enough vitamin D, we can't have get calcium in our bones which is why we're actually seeing rickets in some young children, which is a really serious and bone disease caused by vitamin D.
+It helps to absorb calcium into the bones, so if we don't have enough vitamin D, we can't get calcium in our bones which is why we're actually seeing rickets in some young children, which is a really serious bone disease caused by vitamin D.

 The most vitamin D3 is vegetarian often comes from sheep wool, so if you're vegan be mindful of that and but you can get vegetarian sources.